Chipdelmal/Chipdelmal.github.io/_dataViz/2022-06-17-LastfmNetwork.md

 # Intro

 Playing around with some network packages I came across [graph-tool](https://graph-tool.skewed.de/) and its capabilities to detect [Stochastic Block Model](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html#the-stochastic-block-model-sbm) structures in transitions data.
 I wanted to test out these ideas in a large dataset, so I decided to use my [last.fm](https://www.last.fm/) data to analyze the information on how I transition between artists in my day-to-day life.
-More speficially, I wanted to see if there was a pattern in how I jump from artist to artist whenever I am listening to music.
+Specifically, I wanted to see if there was a pattern in how I jump from artist to artist whenever I am listening to music.

 # Code Description